codeuniversity/student-council/statute/statute.md

 ## Transitional Provision

 This amendment applies from the first election period after adoption.
-Current office holders remain until the new election; committee and Senate representatives continue per their original terms.
+Current office holders remain until the new election; Senate representatives continue per their original terms.